|Country||USA (United States of America)|

 Beacon Hill is a Boston downtown that mainly features some of the magnificent 19th century attractions of the city.
-This quarter of the city boats renowned places like Athenaeum (historic site), Harrison Gray Otis House, Hatch Memorial Shell, Louisburg Square, Institute of Contemporary Art, Museum of Afro American History and Nichols House Museum.
-The governmental buildings of Boston attract tourists with political and historical interest.
+This quarter of the city comprises renowned places like Athenaeum (historic site), Harrison Gray Otis House, Hatch Memorial Shell, Louisburg Square, Institute of Contemporary Art, Museum of Afro American History and Nichols House Museum.
+The government buildings of Boston attract tourists who have political and historical interest.
 The State House, Boston Bel Canto Opera, Archives Museum, Boston Marathon and Boston Harbor Islands National Recreation Area reflect the political structure of Boston.
 Cheers (Bull and Finch), on the other hand is one of the best culinary specialists of this region.

 Hotels in Boston City

 Boston is a favorite tourist spot and hence the hotels in Boston have a flourishing business throughout the year.
-Jurys boston hotel, Hotel commonwealth and Charlesmark hotel are the leading boston hotels.
+Jurys Boston Hotel, Hotel Commonwealth and Charlesmark Hotel are the leading hotels in the city.

 The city offers numerous means of entertainment like nightclubs, theaters, opera, shopping and many more.
 Tourists who are interested in shopping can visit the popular shopping areas of the city like Faneuil Hall Marketplace, Downtown Crossing and Copley Place Mall.

 Boston is known for its vivacious and active lifestyle.
-A number of events and festivals such as First Night Boston, Boston Early Music Festival, Boston Harborfest, Boston International Film Festival, Boston Marathon are organized at different parts of the year.
-These events help the tourists and locals to explore various forms of Boston art and entertainment.
+A number of events and festivals such as First Night Boston, Boston Early Music Festival, Boston Harborfest, Boston International Film Festival, Boston Marathon are organized at different times of the year.
+These events help tourists and locals alike to explore various forms of Boston art and entertainment.